tangentsoft/pidp8i/doc/cc8-manual.md

 This means it is possible to iterate a pointer past the end of a 4096 word core memory field, causing it to wrap around to 0 and continue blithely along.
-Since the last page of the user data field [is reserved for use by OS/8](#os8res) and the first page of each field is [reserved by the LOADER run time system](#ldrts), programs that do this will most likely crash and may even destroy data.
+Since the last page of the user data field [is reserved for use by OS/8](#os8res) and the first page of the UDF has [several special uses](#udf), programs that do this will most likely crash and may even destroy data.
 Our [LIBC implementation](#libc) generally does not try to check for such wraparound problems, much less signal errors when it happens.
 The programmer is expected to avoid doing this.

 Code that operates on pointers will generally only do its work within the user data field.
 You will likely need to resort to [inline